 Each family must apply for Tuition Assistance each year; it is not automatically renewable.

 All custodial and non-custodial parents must complete a FAST application.
-See the Tuition Assistance page for instructions on completing the application.

 All parents must furnish FAST with a copy of their current tax return with all accompanying schedules and forms.

 St. James' reserves the right to request additional financial information, such as balance sheets, cash flow statements, and documentation around parent-owned businesses or investment real estate.

 St. James' will not consider recurring business losses or depreciation in calculating financial need.

 Parents who do not work are assigned an annual income of $25,000 for the purposes of award determination.